Procedure mortality is approximately 3% , with most deaths due to failure of the procedure to control frequent, life-threatening VT.

 Tachycardia is a very fast heart rate of more than 100 beats per minute.
 The many forms of tachycardia depend on where the fast heart rate begins.
 If it begins in the ventricles, it is called ventricular tachycardia .
 If it begins above the ventricles, it is called supraventricular tachycardia.

-Read moreWhat is the drug of choice for ventricular fibrillation?
+Read moreWhat is the preferred first treatment for ventricular fibrillation?

 Read more